dcarrano/blank_check_stats/README.md

 The "subject" of the miniseries has been entered as the podcast classified it, regardless of whether it technically qualifies.
 For instance, **A Star Is Born** (1976) was not technically directed by Barbra Streisand, but it's included as part of the Streisand mini-series because that's how the podcast treated it.
 Similarly, on the Patreon side, **The Love Guru** is grouped together with the Austin Powers franchise.

 Please note that scraping by its nature is unreliable.
-Errors are common, and repeating scraping can result in IP bans or other loss of access to the Rotten Tomatoes site.
+Errors are common, and repeated scraping can result in IP bans or other loss of access to the Rotten Tomatoes site.

 Smell ya later, fartheads!